-What is the dot over an I and j for and other typographic oddities?
+What is the dot over an I and j for?

 In this article we take a look at some less known typographic terms.

 DDA, WCAG 2.0, WCAG 2.1, AAA, AA , A, ADA, W3C, WebAIM, WAI, 508.